fvth/Compiled-Inputstream.Adaptive-for-Kodi/README.md

-# Compiled-Inputstream.Adaptive-for-Kodi
+__Draft__

+# Compiled "Inputstream.Adaptive" for Kodi

-The inputstream.adaptive 64bit version for Kodi Matrix.
+The inputstream.adaptive 64bit (aarch64 / arm64) version for Kodi Matrix.
+Usable for at least a Raspberry Pi 4 and Odroid C2.